 So here i am, sharing with you a little glimpse of faith that it is possible to heal.
 You can go from self-loathe to self-love, self-harm to self-healing, and self-abandonment to self-protection.
 The pain and darkness still has it’s moments, as i navigate the infinite path of my sacred healing journey.
 It requires acceptance, patience and true surrender to the transformation process.
 But, what i have now that i never had before is self-love.
 The type of love that seeps into all the wounds and melts them back together again, the type of deep unconditional self-love that makes you feel whole, full, complete.
 The type of love that washes over your scars and tells you to be proud of how far you have come, that you made it this far to days you didn’t think you would.
 That holds you softly and tells you, you are divinely supported always, loved always, cared for always.
 This love and wholeness does not come from anything outside of myself, but purely from the source within, the one that we are all connected too.
 I am now the guardian of my self-love, that which nourishes every single cell in my body.
 The emptiness, hollowness and sorrow i carried for years just needed me to stop seeking outside of myself, and give myself the unconditional love that i seeked.
 This powerful relationship with myself comes first before anyone or anything, so i can be whole, grounded and a generator of light for others around me- self-preservation is my number one priority.
 It is my responsibility to nurture and protect this connection between my mind, body, emotions and spirit, one i went from years of tormenting and torturing to now treasuring with forgivness.
 I have connected to the most powerful, infinite and trustworthy source that is attached to nothing exterior to my being, not to any object, person or place but soley from within.
 The ultimate best friend, teacher and healer all wrapped into one, who gently guides me back if i loose my way, gives me strength to let go of that which no longer serves me, and reminds me to never loose my faith.

 From all of this mess, my message was born.
-The vision was to create a space and community that is nurturing, uplifting and inspiring.
-A place to share what is helping me heal, to help support others through their own healing and conscious living journeys.
-I have known the depths all too well of waking up wishing i hadn’t, the despair of many lifeless days i would shed uncontrollable tears from this lifetime and many lifetimes before.
-Feeling completely alone as if no one understood how dark i would go under, and how hard it is to get myself back up every time.
+The vision was to create a space that made Ayurveda relatable in today’s world.
+I have known the depths all too well of waking up feeling lifeless, feeling completely alone as if no one understood how dark i would go under, and how hard it is to get myself back up every time.
 In my heart i now can not bare the thought of anyone else wading through these times of darkness alone like i did, knowing Ayurveda holds such sweet wisdom to help soothe the sorest wounds and navigate you back to a place of wholeness and peace from within.
 I want this space to be your refuge during those moments.
 All the confusion and pain is just guiding you to surrender to your Self, and the transformation of your pain into your light.
 Your heart is waiting for you to stop for a moment and listen to its truth, as it tells you you are loved, you are worthy and you are needed.
 The world needs every single one of us, and you are reading this right now because it’s time for you to hear that- you are needed, every single thing about you is needed.
 Your pains are your biggest teachers, that gift you the wisdom of resilience, compassion and strength that you can not learn from a textbook.
 We each hold innate power within to heal, it can just need gentle guidance in the right direction to begin to uncover it.
 The soul purpose of CiCis Ayurveda comes from the deepest part of my heart, I am here to serve and to be a light for your darkness, and to create a space for you to heal in peace.
 There is no time on the infinite path of healing, no pressure, no end goal, let go of all expectations of what you think it should be, as every journey is so wildly unique.
 Practice gliding in the ebb and flow of each day of your path, through the waves of feelings and emotions.
 It’s ok to not be ok, to not have it all together all the time, give yourself permission to be human.
 No matter how low or how high you are feeling, welcome it all with love, just feel it, hear it, observe it and embrace it- surrender to resistance and be as you are.
 Healing is not to fix something, you are not broken, no part of you is broken, it never has been and never will be, no matter how broken you think you may feel.
 To heal is to give compassion and love, to accept with unconditional compassion the parts of you that need your care, the areas that may have been wrapped in fear that you have been too scared to touch.
 When we give love to these areas we accept ourselves as a whole and fully embrace all parts of our being, so exquisitely delicate and complex in the most profound of ways.
 What a power it is to feel and heal, to be human with emotions, to accept ourselves as a whole, surrender and give love.
 Everyone is worthy of the empowerment to set yourself free.

 You’ve got this.